-- Section 8 of this chapter, "How to ask us to cover a longer inpatient hospital stay if you think the doctor is discharging you too soon" - Section 9 of this chapter, "How to ask us to keep covering certain medical services if you think your coverage is ending too soon."
-(Applies only to these services: home health care, skilled nursing facility care and Comprehensive Outpatient Rehabilitation Facility (CORF) services.)
+- Section 6 of this chapter: Your medical care: How to ask for a coverage decision or make an appeal - Section 7 of this chapter: Your Part D prescription drugs: How to ask for a coverage decision or make an appeal - Section 8 of this chapter: How to ask us to cover a longer inpatient hospital stay if you think the doctor is discharging you too soon - Section 9 of this chapter: How to ask us to keep covering certain medical services if you think your coverage is ending too soon (Applies only to these services: home health care, skilled nursing facility care, and Comprehensive Outpatient Rehabilitation Facility (CORF) services)

 If you're not sure which section you should be using, please call Customer Service.
-You can also get help or information from government organizations, such as your State Health Insurance Assistance Program.
+You can also get help or information from government organizations such as your State Health Insurance Assistance Program.

-Section 6.
-Your medical care: How to ask for a coverage decision or make an appeal
+SECTION 6 Your medical care: How to ask for a coverage decision or make an appeal of a coverage decision

-This section tells what to do if you have problems getting coverage for medical care or if you want us to pay you back for your care
+Section 6.1 This section tells what to do if you have problems getting coverage for medical care or if you want us to pay you back for your care

-This section is about your benefits for medical care and services.
-These benefits are described in Chapter 4 of this document, Medical Benefits Chart (What is covered).
-To keep things simple, we generally refer to "medical care coverage" or "medical care" which includes medical items and services as well as Medicare part B prescription drugs.
-In some cases, different rules apply to a request for a Part B prescription drug.
-In those cases, we will explain how the rules for Part B prescription drugs are different from the rules for medical items and services.
+This section is about your benefits for medical care.
+These benefits are described in Chapter 4 of this document: Medical Benefits Chart (what is covered).
+In some cases, we will explain how the rules for Part B prescription drugs are different from the rules for medical items and services.